What this is

 How I protect your data

 All interaction with this website is encrypted traffic, by using https.
 My webserver, on which all data for this blog is stored, is protected by my web hosting company Your-Webhost.
 I cannot circumvent or alter their protective measures, nor do so without breaching their terms of service.
 My own access to this website, the back-end at my hosting company, and the front-end WordPress, is protected with strong passwords and non-standard usernames.
-I use three plugins, Jetpack, Akismet and Wordfence to shield against spam and attacks.
+I use two plugins, Akismet and Wordfence to shield against spam and attacks.

 What data breach procedures I have in place